-PDF files in a Studio Project can be added to a Studio Session so that you can take advantage of a Session’s real-time collaboration capability.
+PDFs in a Project can be added to a Studio Session so that you can take advantage of the real-time collaboration capability of Sessions.

 It’s important to note that only Sessions created using this method can have Project files added to them.
 Unless you are adding more PDFs to a Session that was already created for this purpose, the first step will be to add a Project file to a new Session, as described below.
 Once a Session has been created with this method, additional Project files can be added to it.